PHP

 • array_combine — Creates an array by using one array for keys and another for its values

-• array_count_values — Counts all the values of an array
+• array_count_values — Counts the occurrences of each distinct value in an array

 • array_diff_assoc — Computes the difference of arrays with additional index check